Battle for Caen: John Buckley, 2014

 Buckley defined operations as the organisation of military units into larger groups as building blocks to campaign objectives, linking minor tactics and politico-strategic aims.
 Bewegungskrieg (war of manoeuvre) the German approach to war, concentrated on manoeuvre by tanks, mechanised infantry and mobile artillery, which, even against greater numbers had achieved great success early in the war but concealed many failings in supply and strategic reality.
 Before mid-1941, these methods had worked well but in Operation Barbarossa against the USSR, the German armies were exhausted before they could defeat the Red Army.
-The army failed to conserve its assets to achieve victory and proved unable to create the conditions for success and a durable peace.
+The army failed to conserve its resources to achieve victory and proved unable to create the conditions for success and a durable peace.
 Buckley wrote of much military history concentrating too much on battle and equipment and not enough on the context of political, social and economic circumstances.
 In 1944, the British Army in France was affected by diminishing national and military power, yet had to play an important part in the defeat of the German army for Britain to retain its Great Power status.
 Much British manpower was dispersed in Bomber Command, the defence of the sea communications of the empire, the Italian Campaign, the war in the Far East and the holding down of colonial subjects.

-The British had to defeat the Germans with the minimum of casualties to create the circumstances necessary for a lasting peace and since the 1990s the methods used by Montgomery had been re-evaluated, with his "disagreeable....peculiar and difficult personality" being given less prominence.
+The British had to defeat the Germans with the minimum of casualties to create the circumstances necessary for a lasting peace; since the 1990s the methods used by Montgomery had been re-evaluated, with his "disagreeable....peculiar and difficult personality" being given less prominence.
 Monographs on parts of the army have shown that they performed well and the Canadians have been rescued from historical oblivion, through the use of "contemporary documents, reports and operational analyses", rather than journalistic writing, apologetics and testimony.
 In a publication of 2000, David French showed that the British Army had overcome its early defeats and was an effective fighting force in the second half of the war.
-In Normandy the army knew what it could do and how to defeat German forces which had more experience.
+In Normandy the army knew what it could do and how to defeat German forces, which had more experience.
 In the same year, Stephen Hart published Montgomery and Colossal Cracks: 21st Army Group in Northwest Europe 1944–5 and judged Montgomery's methods to have been right for the circumstances, that they were highly effective and that despite inadequacies, there were no better alternatives.
 In 2004, John Buckley argued that British tank forces had performed well in Normandy by adapting better than German armoured units.